jamland/Novation-Twitch-Controller-Scripts-Bitwig/README.md

 Twitch Controller Script for Bitwig
 =========================

 Novation Twitch use 2 modes: Basic & Advanced.
-This script for basic mode only.
+This script for defualt basic mode only.
 Controller Script for use [Novation Twitch](http://global.novationmusic.com/twitch) with [Bitwig Studio](http://www.bitwig.com/en/bitwig-studio/overview.html) which do few basic things:
 + Fixing pads start from C1-G1
 + Fixing pads LEDs